ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Individual➞geographical_region_term](Individual_geographical_region_term.md)
  * [included_in_submission](included_in_submission.md) - Whether a File is included in the Submission or not.
      * [File➞included_in_submission](File_included_in_submission.md)
- * [index_sequence](index_sequence.md) - A unique nucleotide sequence that is added to a sample during library preparation to serve as a unique identifier for the Sample.
  * [individual](individual.md) - The Individual associated with an entity.
      * [IndividualSupportingFile➞individual](IndividualSupportingFile_individual.md)
      * [Sample➞individual](Sample_individual.md) - The alias of the Individual entity from which this Biospecimen or Sample was derived.